gypsydave5/gypsydave5.github.io/_posts/2015-02-01-hoisting-js.md

     - JavaScript
     - MergerMarket
     - Learnings
-published: false
+published: true
 ---

-Working at MergerMarket is fun.
+Working at [Mergermarket] is fun.
 Not only am I getting to grips with a new language, [Groovy], in a nice, agile environment, on a project that's challenging but to which I can make some small and increasing contributions to.
 Not only that, but I'm also working with some damn clever and patient people who are happy to explain things to me as we go along.

-So here's what I've learned about JavaScript in the last month under the tutelage of [Mat], [Mike], [Danielle], [Nick] and many others.
+So here's what I've learned about JavaScript in the last month with Mat, Mike, Danielle, Nick and many others.

 ###Hoisting
 At then top of my list of "words I'd heard associated with JS but didn't have